-controlling for age, A β -associated cortical thickness reductions in both AD and CN subjects were seen in the posterior cingulate, extending into the precuneus, inferior parietal lobule, superior parietal, lateral temporal, and lateral prefrontal (Fig 1).
-In contrast to the AD vs. CN thickness contrast maps in Supporting Information Figure S1, significant medial temporal cortical A β -associated thickness reductions were not observed.
+Aβ-associated cortical thickness/volume reductions in AD and CN and lateral prefrontal (Figure 1).
+In contrast to the AD vs. CN thickness contrast maps in Supplemental Figure S1, medial temporal cortical A β -associated thickness reductions were not observed.
 No regions exhibited significant cortical thickness increases with increasing PiB retention.